 How to Get Involved

-Anyone interested in the BYU Fundamentals of Immigration Law course can find more details and application instructions on the official BYU Office of Belonging website.
-Volunteers can also learn more about service opportunities at NOMAS by visiting nomaslegal.org.
+Anyone interested in the BYU Fundamentals of Immigration Law course can find more details, updated registration dates, and application instructions on the official BYU Office of Belonging website and its FAQ page.
+Prospective volunteers can learn more about the original NOMAS course and service opportunities at NOMAS clinics by visiting nomaslegal.org.

 Looking Ahead

-As the need for immigration legal help grows, BYU’s Fundamentals of Immigration Law course offers a practical, community-focused solution.
-By training both students and volunteers, and working closely with the No More a Stranger Foundation, BYU is helping to close the justice gap for immigrants and refugees in Utah and beyond.
+As the need for immigration legal help grows, the NOMAS volunteer course and BYU’s Fundamentals of Immigration Law micro-credential offer a practical, community-focused solution.
+By clearly distinguishing their roles—NOMAS operating clinics and volunteer training, BYU providing structured online coursework and credentials—the partnership helps close the justice gap for immigrants and refugees in Utah and across the United States.

 For the latest updates on course dates, application windows, and volunteer opportunities, visit the BYU Office of Belonging website or contact NOMAS directly.
-This program stands as a promising example of how universities and nonprofits can work together to serve those most in need.
+This two-track model shows how universities and nonprofits can work together to prepare non-lawyers for meaningful, supervised roles in immigration law.

 This Article in a Nutshell